puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 1. You will need to create databases for RBAC, activity service, and the node classifier before upgrading.
 2. You will need to have the [citext extension](http://www.postgresql.org/docs/9.2/static/citext.html) enabled on the RBAC database.

+### Before Upgrading, Correct Invalid Entries in `autosign.conf`

+Any entries in `/etc/puppetlabs/puppet/autosign.conf` that don't conform to the [autosign requirements](/puppet/3.7/reference/ssl_autosign.html#the-autosignconf-file) will cause the upgrade to fail to configure the PE console.
+Please correct any invalid entries before upgrading to PE 3.7.0.

 ### You Might Need to Upgrade puppetlabs-inifile to Version 1.1.0 or Later